dusk-network/dusk-protocol/consensus/validation/README.md

 # Validation

-In the Validation phase, the *candidate* block produced in the [Proposal][prop] phase is validated by a [Voting Committee][vc] of [provisioners][p], randomly chosen using [*Deterministic Sortition*][ds].
+*Validation* is the second step in an [*SA iteration*][sai].
+In this step, the *candidate* block, produced or received in the [Proposal][prop] step, is validated by a committee of randomly chosen provisioners.

-Members of the extracted committee verify the candidate's validity and then cast their vote.
-At the same time, all provisioners collect votes until the step timeout expires, and then output the result of the received votes: "Quorum", "InvalidQuorum", "NilQuorum". <!-- TODO: change votes to "Valid", "Invalid", "Timeout" -->
+Members of the extracted committee verify the candidate's validity and then cast their vote accordingly.
+At the same time, all provisioners, including committee members, collect Validation votes from the network.

 ### ToC
   - [Overview](#overview)